 When you are paying for every click, impression and sale, you want to adhere to the recommended methods and techniques which you know will get you the sale.
-Product feeds give you flexibility over your product data, allowing you to manipulate and enhance your store’s data in order to capitalize on every impression.
+Managing your product feeds efficiently gives you the control over your data which you need.

 What options are available to merchants wanting to start selling on multiple channels?

-2. Product feeds directly from your store using content API
+2. Adding product feeds directly from your store using API.

-1. Manual product feeds.
 The clue is in the name here!
-It's up to you (or a costly third-party developer) to build and constantly manage product data using a spreadsheet that you have to update manually using Excel or Google Sheets etc. Every single time you make a change to that initial spreadsheet, it's up to you to re-import the file in csv or txt format to each and every channel on which you're selling.
+It's up to you (or a costly third-party developer) to build and constantly manage product data using a spreadsheet that you have to update manually using Excel or Google Sheets etc. Every single time you make a change to that initial spreadsheet, it's up to you to re-import the file in a csv or txt format to each and every channel on which you're selling.

 So this is where feed management tools come in, with pre-made templates that tailor a single feed import to each and every channel - without changing your original product data from the online store.

-A product feed management tool is the best option when it comes to managing and optimizing your product feeds for any number of sales channels.
+A product feed management tool is the best option when it comes to managing and optimizing your product feeds for any number of channel exports.

-WakeupData is Product Feed Management tool, which helps merchants on Magento, Shopify, WooCommerce, Prestashop and more to optimize their product data feeds.
+WakeupData is a Product Feed Management tool, which helps merchants on Magento, Shopify, WooCommerce, Prestashop and many more to optimize their product feeds for ecommerce channels.

 We support you every step of the way to set up integrations for your Google product feed, Amazon feed, Facebook feed and hundreds of other sales channels worldwide.